nesi/support-docs/docs/General/FAQs/Why_can't_I_log_in_using_MobaXTerm?.md

     from <https://mobaxterm.mobatek.net>.
-2. If you have created saved sessions to connect to NeSI HPC facilities, open the settings for each such saved session and under the \"Advanced SSH settings\" tab, change the SSH browser type from SFTP to something else, such as \"SCP (enhanced speed)\".
+2. If you have created saved sessions to connect to NeSI HPC facilities, open the settings for each such saved session and under the "Advanced SSH settings" tab, change the SSH browser type from SFTP to something else, such as "SCP (enhanced speed)".
 3. If you are prompted multiple times for password (rather than First Factor), this is a bug.
 Entering any text will cause your login attempt to fail.
 The expected procedure is as follows.